vanhoangkha/Networking-fundamentals/Day50_Port_Security.md

 - SECURE MAC ADDRESSES will be added to the MAC ADDRESS TABLE like any other MAC ADDRESS
     - STICKY and STATIC SECURE MAC ADDRESSES will have a type of STATIC
     - Dynamically-Learned SECURE MAC ADDRESSES will have a type of DYNAMIC
-    - You can view all SECURE MAC ADDRESSES with `show mac address-table secure`
+    - You can view all SECURE MAC ADDRESSES with `show Địa chỉ MAC-table secure`

 ![image](https://github.com/psaumur/CCNA/assets/106411237/c9123729-541c-4363-ba19-d8e49f75c6c5)

 ---

-COMMAND REVIEW
+Lệnh REVIEW

 ![image](https://github.com/psaumur/CCNA/assets/106411237/716ce91d-d1bb-4f12-a8fd-226b65f22569)